 Chocolate Ganache is so good…

 If you are a chocoholic, like I am, and dark chocolate is your favorite, then there’s nothing better than a dark chocolate cake filled with dark chocolate whipped ganache and covered with dark, unwhipped chocolate ganache.

-My experience of ganache staying stable in the heat may have been because it was covered with rolling fondant.
-However, chocolate ganache made with high-quality dark chocolate (75%-80% cocoa) should be stable up to 85F/30C so my cake may have been just within the melting point.
+My experience of ganache staying stable in the heat may have been because I covered it with rolling fondant.
+However, chocolate ganache made with high-quality dark chocolate (75%-80% cocoa) should be stable up to 85F/30C, so my cake may have been just within the melting point.

-If you are going to make chocolate ganache for decorating a cake that will be in a hot/humid situation then using white chocolate is not a good idea.
-White chocolate is a by-product of the chocolate making process and is made using cocoa butter, milk, sugar, and some flavoring so it is more like a candy.
+If you are going to make a chocolate ganache for decorating a cake that will be in a hot/humid situation, then using white chocolate is not a good idea.
+White chocolate is a by-product of the chocolate-making process and is made using cocoa butter, milk, sugar, and some flavoring, so it is more like candy.